langware-labs/Welcome/onboarding.md

 ### 2.1.
 Git

 If you haven't already, install Git.
 Git is required for cloning repositories and version control.
-Visit the [official Git website](https://git-scm.com/downloads) to download and install Git for Windows or macOS.
+Visit the <a href="https://git-scm.com/downloads" target="_blank">official Git website</a> to download and install Git for Windows or macOS.
 **NOTE: run the command below to check if git is installed on your system.**

 ```bash